-To manually download your eBook files outside of the order page and email confirmation options, you will need to register an account with the email address associated with your order.
-After that, please login and select Access Digital Downloads.
+To manually download your eBook outside of the order page and email confirmation, you will need to an account with the email address associated with the order.
+Login > Orders > View Details > Order Status > Access Downloads.

 Help!
 My eBook isn't working on my eReader?

-Do I need to read the whole trilogy, or are these stand-alone?
+Do I need to read the whole trilogy?

 The CONSTELIS VOSS trilogy is a whole work.
-Because plot points get addressed much later, you might be missing out if you stop early. 😉 The TBD backstory novels can be read singularly with no knowledge of the trilogy, however.
-Off-shoot novels, short stories or otherwise are standalone also, but may be helpful in understanding the work as a whole.
+Because plot points get addressed later, you might be missing out if you stop early. 😉 The TBD backstory novels can be read singularly, but you likely want the context to get the full effects :)

 What about representation?

 The cast is canonically bisexual.
 Gender identity is tricky, considering they're androids (with ancient 90s memories) that can body-hop.

 Alex is canonically a trans man, but figures this out, in reverse.
 Vox is agender-coded.
 Maya is nonbinary-coded.
 The coding is a nod to 90s media and functions thematically as the cast rediscovers who they used to be over the course of 3 books.

 For neurodivergency: Alex authentically portrays autistic trauma, as well as PTSD and bipolar, Maya embodies autistic joy and Henry does the same.
 Diana has ADHD.
 For neuroatypicality, Polly has anxiety and depression.

 We can't forget race in a series about the politics of power.
 Vox is a dark-skinned Black person.
 Diana (see image) is Puerto Rican.
 Maya is Japanese American.